-Corpse Revivers have a long tradition, as you can already guess from the name.
-Since the mid-1800s, Corpse Revivors have been on bar menus across the country.
-And the Corpse Reviver No. 2 is obviously not the first and surely not the last version of this drink.
-But what it is, is a delicious version of it.
+Corpse Revivers have a long tradition, as you can already guess from the #2 in the name.
+Since the mid-1800s, Corpse Revivers have been on bar menus across the USA.
+And the Corpse Reviver No. 2 is one delicious version of it.

 The Corpse Reviver #2 widely gets accepted as the best-tasting drink amongst the Corpse Reviver drinks.
-It’s a perfectly balanced yet quite a boozy cocktail.
-And an evergreen that won’t go out of fashion anytime soon.
+It's a perfectly balanced yet still quite boozy cocktail.
+And an evergreen that surely won't go out of fashion anytime soon.

 What are the other Corpse Reviver cocktails?